The Top Streaming Deals This Weekend -- Save on Amazon Fire TV, Roku, Apple TV 4K, and More

 By joining TV Guide, you agree to our Terms of Use and acknowledge the data practices in our Privacy Policy.

-Finally, it's the weekend!
-It's time to reset and rest up before your work week starts up again.
-And one of the best ways to spend the weekend is with your TV.
+Start off your week on the right foot with something new to watch at the end of your work day.

 We rounded up some of the best deals to get the most out of your streaming entertainment.
-If you've been meaning to catch up or discover new TV shows and movies, then we've got you covered with a deal on Paramount+ for $1, just in time to catch the new season of Star Trek: Picard and the new series Halo later this month.
+If you've been meaning to catch up or discover new TV shows and movies, then we've got you covered with a deal on Starz for $20 for six months, just in time to catch the new season of Outlander streaming.
 Looking for a new streaming device?
 One of Roku's newest models is currently on sale for its lowest price ever.

-Scroll down and shop these offers and more of the best weekend streaming deals, below:
+Scroll down and shop these offers and more of the best streaming deals this week, below:

-This weekend, Starz is on sale for just $5/mo. for three months, a 45 percent discount.
+Right now, Starz is on sale for just $20 for six months, a whopping 63 percent discount (this deal breaks down to a little more than $3/mo. for six months).
 The premium streaming service offers awards-worthy originals, such as Outlander, The Girlfriend Experience, American Gods, Heels, BMF, and much more, while Starz also has popular movies, including Don't Breathe 2, Escape Room: Tournament of Champions, Spiral: From The Book of Saw, and many others.

+College basketball fans rejoice!
+This week, the Fire TV Stick 4K is on sale for $30, or $20 off, at Amazon.
+That's a 40 percent savings on this very popular streaming device.
+However, to make this deal sweeter, the retail giant is also throwing in free access to Sling TV for 14 days, so college basketball fans can catch March Madness on CBS (available over-the-air), TBS, TNT, and truTV (available with Sling Blue and Sling Orange & Blue packages).

 Sale price: $49 (lowest price ever)